- Table of Contents

 c.
 Social and Cultural Influences

 Evolving social and cultural norms directly impact HR management.
 The external environment demands that organisations embrace diversity and inclusion initiatives, accommodate flexible work arrangements, and foster a culture that respects and values individual differences.
-Addressing social and cultural influences becomes not only a matter of compliance but a strategic imperative for attracting top talent and enhancing employee satisfaction.
+Addressing social and cultural influences becomes a matter of compliance and a strategic imperative for attracting top talent and enhancing employee satisfaction.

-For example, organisations that prioritise diversity and inclusion may implement targeted recruitment strategies, mentorship programs, and diversity training initiatives.
+For example, organisations prioritising diversity and inclusion may implement targeted recruitment strategies, mentorship programs, and diversity training initiatives.
 Flexible work arrangements, influenced by societal shifts towards work-life integration, become essential components of HR practices.
-The external environment challenges HR to proactively respond to societal changes, positioning the organisation as a socially responsible employer.
+The external environment challenges HR to respond to societal changes proactively, positioning the organisation as a socially responsible employer.

 Table 2: Comparison of internal and external environments